-- They are not hard and fast structures, its more a theme you can apply variations to.
+- They are not hard and fast structures, each one is a theme you can apply variations to.

 - There are other advanced design patterns beyond the ones we cover, but they tend to be more domain-specific.
-DO keep an eye out for them in your own designing.
+DO keep an eye out for them in your own coding.

 Separation of concerns and design patterns

-- A primary focus of good design is separation of concerns - don't have one block of code jumping from high-level to low-level tasks, from input to output, etc.
+- A primary focus of good design is our well-known friend, separation of concerns

 - In good code, every class / method should have a distinct focus of responsibility